Pirsanth/react-native-image-with-progress-bar/README.md

 I simply wrapped the native component in a View and passed the `props.style` to the wrapping View.
 I got the idea for this from the official react-native guide for iOS Native UI components [7].

-That is why when no style prop is passed in to the react-native-image-with-progress-bar component **on Android** it takes up the full width and height of its parent container.
+This is why when no style prop is passed to the react-native-image-with-progress-bar component **on Android** it takes up the full width and height of its parent container.
 I left it like this because I feared that validating the style prop myself will bring about more problems and unaccounted for edge cases.

 (FYI: on iOS if no style prop is passed the component will not be rendered.
-This same thing occurs with react-native's Image component).
+This behaviour mirrors react-native's Image component).

 #### Miscellaneous
 * Written in **Java** and **Objective-C**

 * Has no third party libraries like Glide or AFNetworking because I wanted to challenge myself

-* For android I made the spinner a fixed height because I notice that in iOS the ActivityIndicator is a fixed height as well (not proportional to the screen) and I approximated its dimensions and set it to equal for Android
+* For android I made the spinner a fixed height and width because I notice that in iOS the ActivityIndicator is a fixed height and width as well (does not change proportionally with the screen size).
+So I approximated the dimensions of the ActivityIndicator on iOS and on Android i set the spinner's width and height to equal the aforementioned approximated dimensions.

-* It throws a Redbox error if the mode prop is not “bar” or “spinner”, might seem extreme but I did it because I thought looks cool.
-On android I still haven’t figured out how to remove the “null” in the Redbox screen.
-Ive tried throwing all kinds of errors from react-native and Java.
+* It throws a Redbox error if the mode prop is not “bar” or “spinner”.
+It might seem extreme but I did it because I thought looks cool.
+On android I still haven’t figured out how to remove “null” from the Redbox screen.
+I've tried throwing all kinds of errors from react-native and Java.

 * I used create-react-native-library to create the boiler plate